-In an algebraic expression, x+y = 8, 8 is a constant value, and it cannot be changed.
+In an algebraic equation, x+y = 8, 8 is a constant value, and it cannot be changed.

-Variables: Variables are the terms which can change or vary over time.
-It does not remain constant, unlike constant.
-For example, the height and weight of a person do not remain constant always, and hence they are variables.
+Variables: Variables are terms which can change or vary over time.
+Its value does not remain constant, unlike constants.
+For example, the height and weight of a person do not always remain constant, and hence they are variables.

-In an algebraic expression, x+y = 8, x and y are the variables and can be changed.
+In an algebraic equation, x+y = 8, x and y are the variables whose values can be changed.